 Mark finding the stained bedsheet was really just a means to create another cutesy titled chapter about Part 2 of Mark and Mary’s rules negotiations.
 Yes, Mark and Mary are young, but they’re not children.
 However, watching “Mark, Mary & Some Other People” feels like you’re watching people who are stuck in a selfish teenage mentality and who are pretending to be emotionally mature adults.
 No thank you.

-Vertical Entertainment will release “Mark, Mary & Some Other People” on a date to be announced.
+Vertical Entertainment will release “Mark, Mary & Some Other People” in select U.S. cinemas, on digital and VOD on November 5, 2021.